-There is evidence that mercury in brain tissue at levels below those found in many humans, can produce the same lesions characteristic of those found in Alzheimer’s disease.(1.2) While there is an increased awareness about fish being a common source of mercury exposure and a risk for neurological developmental problems in unborn and young children, most individuals are not aware that dental amalgams containing mercury can be detrimental to their health.
+There is evidence that mercury in brain tissue at levels below those found in many humans, can produce the same lesions characteristic of those found in Alzheimer’s disease (AD).(1.2) While there is an increased awareness about fish being a common source of mercury exposure and a risk for neurodevelopmental problems in unborn and young children, many individuals are not aware that dental amalgams containing mercury can be detrimental to their health.

 1. Mercury Induces Cell Cytotoxicity and Oxidative Stress and Increases β-Amyloid Secretion and Tau Phosphorylation in SHSY5Y Neuroblastoma Cells.